alihernandez/passwordGenerator/README.md

 # passwordGenerator
 Week 3 homework

-Generates random passwords based on user input
+Using functions, for loops, if/else statments generate random passwords based on user input.

 # ask how many letters the would like between 8-128